History

 History of Sunrise Engineering

 Sunrise Engineering began in 1978 as a small land-surveying company in Fillmore, Utah.
-Founder Alden Robinson, former CEO, Evan Simpson, and current CEO, Mark Huntsman, have guided the company from a four-man firm to its current status of over 500 employees working in 21 offices in Utah, Nevada, Arizona, Colorado, Wyoming and Idaho.
+Founder Alden Robinson, former CEO, Evan Simpson, and current CEO, Mark Huntsman, have guided the company from a four-man firm to its current status of nearly 500 employees working in 23 offices in Utah, Nevada, Arizona, Colorado, Wyoming and Idaho.
 In addition to surveying and traditional civil engineering disciplines, our services have grown to include natural gas services, GIS, building code services, community development, and training services.

 Sunrise’s strength is in its engineers and technicians who have embraced the entrepreneurial spirit of the firm’s founders.
 The core to the company lies in the values of integrity and teamwork that have permeated the Sunrise staff over decades of growth and expansion.